Celebrities support AdventHealth Foundation

-“This is the fundraising kickoff of our wellness center,” explained AdventHealth’s President and CEO, Randy Haffner.
-“We are known for our sick care but the wellness center is for people to be well.
-Our calling is to take care of people when they are sick but this will teach them to be well.
-This is transformational at a time when healthcare is a premium in a lot of respects.
+“This is the fundraising kickoff of our wellness center,” explained AdventHealth’s President and CEO, Randy Surber.
+“We are known for the care we provide to our patients who are not well but the wellness center is a facility where we will teach people how to live their best, most vibrant lives.
+This center will be transformational at a time when healthcare is a premium in a lot of respects.
 We want to teach people to be well and how to take care of themselves and that is our objective.
-This is the inaugural event that we kicked off just the last couple of weeks and this is the fundraiser for that as well.
+This is the inaugural event that we kicked off over the last couple of weeks and this is the fundraiser for that as well.
 It is an exciting time for us despite the rain.
 There is a lot of enthusiasm and the celebrities are amazing.
 I grew up worshiping them as a young man and it is extraordinary that they are here.”

-“Everything has been fantastic,” said Casey Hartt, lead marketer for Visit Sebring.
-“We were able to host an event for the celebrities at the Sebring International Raceway, everyone got to ride in a race car around the track and I heard several of the celebrities say ‘its one of the best experiences I’ve ever had.’
+“Everything has been fantastic,” said Christen Johnson, AdventHealth Sebring Foundation Executive Director.
+“We were able to host a welcome event for the celebrities at the Sebring International Raceway, everyone had the opportunity to ride in a race car around the track and I heard several of the celebrities say ‘its one of the best experiences I’ve ever had.’
 So the event was kicked off wonderfully.
-We want the celebrities to feel welcomed when they come into our community and want them to understand the mission behind AdventHealth and why we do what we do which is to extended the healing ministry of Christ.
+We want the celebrities to feel welcomed when they come into our community and we want them to understand the mission behind AdventHealth and why we do what we do which is to extended the healing ministry of Christ.
 Despite the rain it has been a beautiful event and to have this many celebrities in our hometown is special for so many.
-We grew up watching these legends play and to see them in real life is heartwarming to have them come to our hometown to be a part of our mission.”
+We grew up watching these legends play and to see them in real life is heartwarming and we are blessed to have them come to our hometown to be a part of our mission.”

 The AdventHealth Sebring Foundation has held a golf tournament for the last 25 years but this is the first ever celebrity golf tournament.
 The Board of Directors and tournament chair, Thomas “Flash” Gordon, were able to gather 30 celebrities to participate in the pro-am.
 The list of celebrities included: